 What does a medical music therapist do?

 Music therapists use live music and personal interaction to produce positive changes in an individual or group.
-A variety of music and techniques are used to achieve goals set for each patient.
+A variety of music therapy interventions are used to achieve goals set for each patient.
 Sessions are modified to best meet the needs of the patient.
 The most common and effective music therapy techniques that are used include:

 - Song writing